tableau/connector-plugin-sdk/docs/tdvt.md

 ## Architecture

 Each datasource has an associated collection of test suites defined in the mydb.ini file.
-You can see these by running `tdvt --list mydb`.
+You can see these by running `tdvt list --ds mydb`.

-When you invoke `tdvt --run mydb` each test suite runs on it's own thread.
+When you invoke `tdvt run mydb` each test suite runs on it's own thread.
 Each test suite can consist of one or more tests, and each test can consist of one of more test cases.

 The test suite spawns a number of worker threads to run these tests in parallel.